sunflowerlabapps/rn-document-viewer/README.md

 ## Getting started

-`$ npm install react-native-doc-viewer --save`
+`$ npm install rn-document-viewer --save`

 ### Automatic installation

-`$ react-native link react-native-doc-viewer`
+`$ react-native link rn-document-viewer`

 ### CocoaPods installation

 If your project uses CocoaPods to manage React installation (especially with Expo-detached project), most likely you will run into issue with header files not found as described here (https://docs.expo.io/versions/latest/guides/expokit.html#changing-native-dependencies "Changing Native Dependencies").
 It will be helpful to follow these steps to have it compiled successfully:

-1. `npm install react-native-doc-viewer --save`
+1. `npm install rn-document-viewer --save`

 2. Add the plugin dependency to your Podfile, pointing at the path where NPM installed it:

-`pod 'RNReactNativeDocViewer', path: '../node_modules/react-native-doc-viewer'`
+`pod 'RNReactNativeDocViewer', path: '../node_modules/rn-document-viewer'`

 3. Run `pod install`